Tesla Model 3 Review: The TRUTH After 26,000 Miles

 Out of all those things during the first 25,000 miles in a Model 3 you only need to do tire rotations and I know this isn’t the norm but luckily for me there’s a local tire shop that gives free tire rotations to Tesla owners, just one of the many perks of going all-electric I guess.

 The only thing that has cost me money to drive my Model 3 this far is electricity from either at home or a Tesla Supercharger.
-My city is one of the best locations to put the Model 3 range efficiency to the test and with an average of 248 Wh/mile through all the seasons means the LR Model 3 is one of, if not the most efficient electric car out right now.
+My city is one of the best locations to put the Model 3 range efficiency to the test and with an average of 248 Wh/mile through all the seasons means the LR Model 3 is one of the most efficient electric cars right now.

 It took 6,457 kWh to drive just over 26,000 miles, and since the Model 3 gets about 80% efficiency it actually took about 8,071 kWh and at my current electricity rate of 6.8 cents per kWh that comes to $549 that I’ve spent on electricity to drive my Model 3 over 26,000 miles.
 I’ve also charged for free at hotels, parking garages, and family members houses so my total cost to drive over 26,000 miles in my Model 3 is less than $600.
 My monthly electricity costs have only increased by an average of $36.
 To put it in perspective, a car that gets 30 mpg at $2.75/gallon would cost $2,383 to drive 26,000 miles and if you add a $50 oil change every 4,000 miles that would be an additional $325.
 This shows how much a person can save in fuel & oil by going all-electric, especially a Model 3.

-It’s no surprise that the Tesla Model 3 is a joy to drive but I’ll quickly go over a few things that I don’t like because nothing is perfect.
-The windshield and windows fog up more than any other car I’ve ever driven.
-Fortunately I got some fog reducer that helps.
+The Tesla Model 3 is a joy to drive but here are a few minor dislikes: The windshield fogs up more than any other car I’ve driven.
+Fog reducer helps.
 I wish the frunk had a better closing mechanism or was able to close automatically because I hate leaving hand prints on the hood from closing it.
-I also wish the driver profiles would save the lumbar setting.
-Luckily that can be fixed with a software update which is one of my favorite things about the Model 3.
+I wish the driver profiles would save the lumbar setting.

-Now moving along to the other things that I enjoy most about my Model 3: How a car can be this simple & minimalist yet pack so much power and torque is something I’ll always be impressed with.
+How a car can be this simple & minimalist yet pack so much power and torque is something I’ll always be impressed with (+ Software updates)

-Yes there are times when it phantom brakes but if you're using it as it's designed you will always have a hand on the wheel ready to take over and I love knowing each time I use it it's getting better through the neural network.
+Yes there are times when it phantom brakes but if you're using it as designed you'll always have a hand on the wheel ready to take over.
+I love knowing each time I use it it's getting better through the neural network.

-It charges overnight while I sleep, it stops charging when it reaches whatever limit I have set, and I wake up to an 80% charge every day or 100% charge if I'm about to take a road trip - no more stopping at gas stations.
-I can tell it to drive somewhere and it gives me real-time step-by-step directions on the beautiful responsive 15” touch screen which is the best screen in any vehicle out right now in my opinion.
+It charges overnight while I sleep, it stops charging when it reaches my set limit, and I wake up to an 80% charge every day or 100% charge if I'm about to take a road trip - no more stopping at gas stations.
+I can tell it to drive somewhere and it gives me real-time step-by-step directions on the beautiful responsive 15” touch screen which is the best screen in any vehicle.

-Now after a free software update and even after any battery degradation from driving 26,000 miles, my Model 3 now gets 320 rated miles on a full charge.
+After a free software update & any battery degradation from driving 26,000 miles, my Model 3 gets 320 rated miles on a full charge.